 When you're done, simply remove the black layer and drag the Opacity of the original picture back to 100%.

-2. How to Change the Color of Hair in Photoshop
+2. How to Change the Color of an Image in Photoshop

 Photoshop now knows what we want to change, so it's time for the fun part!
 Open Window > Adjustments and select the Hue/Saturation adjustment.